Home prices set for steep 6-10% jump this fiscal, 3-5% next: report

 The top six realty markets are the Mumbai Metropolitan Region (MMR), the National Capital Region (NCR), Bengaluru, Pune, Hyderabad, and Kolkata.
 The companies covered by the report are Brigade Enterprises, DLF, Godrej Properties, Kolte-Patil Developers, Macrotech Developers, Mahindra Lifespace Developers, Oberoi Realty, Prestige Estates Projects, Puravankara, Sobha and Sunteck Realty.

-The report said these realtors reported sales of ₹31,000 crore in the first half of this fiscal, which is equal to their entire FY2020 haul, and should close this fiscal at ₹65,000 crore, up a whopping 110 per cent from the pre-pandemic level.
+The report said these realtors reported sales of ₹31,000 crore in the first half of this fiscal, which is equal to their entire FY2020 haul, and should close this fiscal at ₹65,000 crore, up a whopping 110% from the pre-pandemic level.

 According to Gautam Shahi, a director with Crisil, large developers will likely account for 40-45% of new launches this fiscal as against under 30% before the pandemic.
-This will mean an increase in their market share to 24% this fiscal and 25% by FY2024, as against 14 per cent before the pandemic.
+This will mean an increase in their market share to 24% this fiscal and 25% by FY2024, as against 14% before the pandemic.

 Inventory levels in the top six cities have corrected to a comfortable 2.5 years on average, as against four years before the pandemic because of fewer launches in the past two years and faster sales momentum.